calix-cui/ezlite-ui/README.md

-# EzLite Vue 3 Component Library
+# EZLite Vue 3 Component Library

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Version](https://img.shields.io/badge/version-1.0.0-brightgreen.svg)
 ![Build](https://img.shields.io/badge/build-passing-brightgreen.svg)

-EzLite is a lightweight, minimalist Vue 3 component library designed for simplicity and ease of use.
-Perfect for developers who value clean design and efficient workflows, EzLite provides a collection of essential UI components that can be easily integrated into your Vue 3 projects.
+EZLite is a lightweight, minimalist Vue 3 component library designed for simplicity and ease of use.
+Perfect for developers who value clean design and efficient workflows, EZLite provides a collection of essential UI components that can be easily integrated into your Vue 3 projects.

 <!-- ## Table of Contents